 Now let’s see how this data can really make a difference for your business by looking at a real-world example.
 Red Falcon Web Marketing had call tracking for their clients, but it wasn’t working well.
 The data was incomplete, it was slow to arrive, and complicated to unpack.

 They tolerated this as long as PPC wasn’t a big part of their marketing strategy.
 But as they began to put more money into PPC, they knew they needed conversion data from each campaign so they could show their clients tangible benefits in terms of ROI.
-Combining call tracking from CallRail with their own Google Ads (formally AdWords) campaign, they were able to double the number of cases their clients were taking in.
+Combining call tracking from CallRail with their own Google Ads (formerly AdWords) campaign, they were able to double the number of cases their clients were taking in.

 Whether you are doing marketing for others or for your own business, tracking calls at the keyword level will give you actionable ROI data so you can refine your marketing efforts.
 Learn what a difference call tracking can make for your business today.